FuelLabs/sway/docs/src/introduction/overview.md

 ### Spin Up a Fuel node

-In order to deploy the contract, let's spin up a local Fuel node:
+In a separate tab in your terminal, spin up a local Fuel node:

 ```console
 Fuel-core --db-type in-memory